stueyG1t/CMALT-Stuart/index.md

 ---

-### References (Harvard style)

-Black, P. and Wiliam, D. (1998) 'Assessment and classroom learning', *Assessment in Education: Principles, Policy & Practice*, 5(1), pp. 7–74.
-Available at: https://doi.org/10.1080/0969595980050102 (Accessed: 15 July 2025).

-Sadler, D.R.
-(1989) 'Formative assessment and the design of instructional systems', *Instructional Science*, 18(2), pp. 119–144.
-Available at: https://doi.org/10.1007/BF00117714 (Accessed: 15 July 2025).

 ### Core Area 2b: An Understanding of Your Target Learners

-#### Description
+#### Description Core Area 2b

 My work as a Digital Skills Developer at the University of Greenwich is framed by the institution’s strategic aim to become a digital-first university by 2030.
 This ambition places digital capability development at the heart of teaching and learning across all disciplines.
 Within this wider context, my work on the Digital Backpack initiative and associated AI workshops is designed to align not only with institutional priorities but also with key national frameworks and sector-wide conversations on digital equity, confidence, and inclusion.

 #### Digital Backpack as a Strategic and Sector-Aligned Tool

 The Digital Backpack serves as a formative confidence-based diagnostic tool, mapping to both the Jisc Digital Capabilities Framework and the UK Government’s Essential Digital Skills Framework.
 It enables students and staff to reflect on their own digital competencies, receive personalised feedback, and engage in scaffolded learning journeys.
+The shift towards a confidence-first approach aligns with Bandura’s (1997) concept of self-efficacy, which emphasises that belief in one’s ability to succeed is critical to motivation and behaviour.

 ##### Mapping to Jisc Digital Capabilities Framework and the UK Government’s Essential Digital Skills Framework